SanjanaCode/AirBnB-Data-Analysis/Data/raw/README.md

-The file contains raw data
+The directory contains raw data.